Analysis | What to Know About Trump’s Second Impeachment Trial

 7. What’s the point of a trial now that Trump is out of office?

-Trump made noises about running for the presidency again in 2024, a prospect that alarms many Democrats and complicates the ambitions of other Republicans who envision themselves in the Oval Office.
-Should he be convicted, a majority of senators could also vote to disqualify him from ever serving again in federal office.
+Should Trump be convicted, a followup vote supported by a simple majority of senators could disqualify him from ever serving again in federal office.
+Trump has made noises about running for the presidency again in 2024, a prospect that alarms Democrats and complicates the ambitions of other Republicans who envision themselves in the Oval Office.
 If convicted, Trump also could lose many of the benefits afforded to former presidents, which, under a 1958 act, include a lifetime pension, an annual travel budget and funding for an office and staff.
 Lifetime protection by the Secret Service is one benefit that would not be affected.

 8. Has disqualification ever happened?